caido/documentation/src/guides/plugins/notebook.md

 - It takes the `caido`, `datetime`, `note` and optional `projectName` parameters.
 - It first checks if `storage` exist and creates an empty array if it doesn't.
 - The `updatedStorage` variable keeps the notes in the existing stored notes array and appends a new note object.
 - The `caido.storage.set()` method is called which updates the array with the new note.
+Before calling this method - the plugin is solely working in the frontend environment.
+So, if you close the Caido application, the data will be lost.
+This method calls the backend and persists the new note.
+Storage uses a last-write-wins strategy, meaning that if you add a note in another browser tab it will be overwritten unless you have a `storage.onChange()` method call that syncs your local storage.
 - The added note data is then printed to the console.
 :::